General Joseph Colton: Hasbro Comic Book Universe (IDW Publishing)

 As the Iron Ring attacked Cybertron, Colton sent Doctor Mindbender (disguised as Ironblood) as a decoy while he searched the planet's core in order to power the Talisman and destroy the Transformers.
 Inside the core, Colton and the Iron Ring are confronted by Scarlett and her comrades.
 At the battle's climax, Colton's closest ally, Garrison Kreiger, reveals his true identity as Merklynn (a wizard from the planet Prysmos) and explains that he has been using the Iron Ring's needs so he could use the Talisman to transform Cybertron and Earth into new versions of Prysmos.
 He then magically teleports everyone back to Cybertron's surface, where Colton sadly surrenders, having realised that he helped an even worst enemy to ensure Earth's incoming destruction, rather than saving it.

 Colton was last seen in the Transformers: Unicron miniseries, where he reluctantly helps the Autobots to battle Unicron, who was awakened as side-effect by the same invasion he had caused on Cybertron.

 Live action film

 General Colton is portrayed by Bruce Willis in G.I.
 Joe: Retaliation, the sequel to G.I.
 Joe: The Rise of Cobra.
 The movie was released on March 28, 2013, through collaboration of Paramount Pictures and Metro-Goldwyn-Mayer.
 In the film, General Colton has one of George S. Patton's M-1911 pistols.
+He is the reason why the G.I.
+Joes are called "Joes".

 Colton was mentioned by Scarlett in Snake Eyes as the G. I. Joe's general and leader after she handed Snake Eyes a file on his father.